-The discourse surrounding privilege and racism was one of the major topics for this year’s GE, and arguably, it’s been an issue that’s been stewing over the decades.
+The discourse surrounding privilege and racism has arguably been an issue that’s been stewing over the decades.
 Especially the topic surrounding the privilege of majority groups and the struggles of minority groups.

 The issue of “majority” (dominant) and “minority” (subordinated) is always uncomfortable for people to accept.
 In her Facebook post, former Nominated Member of Parliament (NMP) Shiao-yin Kuik describes how being in a “dominant” group can make one unaware of their privileged position.
 That you have a “psychological safety that you didn’t know you had”, or an “automatic belonging that you didn’t even know”.